 router > system > software-update > repository > offline-mode to

 true.
 This overrides the

-filepath to the ISO or specify
+filepath to the ISO, or to specify

-128T*.iso except for the following directories
+128T*.iso (except in the following directories